xc/dmbasedoc/readme.md

 - Template override - make it easier to write template based on content and site(eg. article/menuitem attributes, subnode, content extension value). (for instance, error message can be customzied based on error code and site, instead of a standard .net 500 technical error)

-- Shared feature and api. eg. metadata output, google site search, print version, SEO(for instance canical link) etc. And with time, more features will be added and will be easy to use.
+- Common api and feature. eg. metadata output, google site search, print version, SEO(for instance canical link) etc. And with time, more features will be added and will be easy to use.

 - Error report to administrator.